eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--output-file`

-Write output of linting results to a specified file.
+Write the output of linting results to a specified file.

 * **Alias**: `-o`
 * **Argument Type**: String.
 Path to file.